cgat-developers/ruffus/doc/tutorials/new_tutorial/pipeline_printout_graph.rst

 Printing out a flowchart of our pipeline
 =============================================

-    It is all very well being able to trace the data flow through the pipeline in text.
+    It is all very well being able to trace the data flow through the pipeline as text.
     Sometimes, however, we need a bit of eye-candy!

     We can see a flowchart for our fledgling pipeline by executing: